BradleyParkerDev/postgresql-crud-app/README.md

-# PostgreSQL Express Crud App
+# PostgreSQL Express CRUD App

-This is a TypeScript-based Express server that uses PostgreSQL as the database.
-It can serve as a starting point for new projects, featuring basic middleware setup, routing, error handling, integration with PostgreSQL using Drizzle ORM, and user authentication.
+This is a TypeScript-based Express server that uses PostgreSQL as its database.
+It features a basic middleware setup, routing, error handling, integration with a PostgreSQL using Drizzle ORM, and user authentication.

 ## Overview